codeclimate/codeclimate-swiftlint/README.md

   plugins:
     swiftlint:
       enabled: true
-      channel: beta
   ```
 3. You're ready to analyze!
 Browse into your project's folder and run `codeclimate analyze`.

 ### SwiftLint Config

 `codeclimate-swiftlint` works with your existing `.swiftlint.yml` file.